Document attestation Malaysia MOFA Wisma Putra notary public Singapore

 Company secretary or business owner

-You need to submit your company's registration documents or a signed contract to a foreign partner, bank, or authority.
-They require notary and MOFA attestation.
+You need to submit company-registration documents or a signed contract to a foreign partner, bank, or authority that has supplied its document requirements.

 • You provide the documents and the name of the destination country and authority.

-• We attest and endorse them; we can advise if certified translation is also needed.
+• We coordinate the confirmed certification, notarisation, Wisma Putra, and mission steps, and advise if translation is also needed.

 How it works